-The Bank's Board of Directors reviews the liquidity strategy annually and establishes a framework that promotes a long-term perspective and balance in liquidity procurement.
-The Bank's overall aim is to survive 12 months of ordinary operations without fresh external funding.
+The bank's board of directors reviews the liquidity strategy annually and establishes a framework that promotes a long-term perspective and balance in liquidity procurement.
+The bank's overall aim is to be able to survive 12 months of ordinary operations without fresh external funding.

-The Bank's most important source of finance is customer deposits.
-At end-2014 the Bank's ratio of deposits to loans was 69 per cent.
-The Bank mitigates its liquidity risk by diversifying funding across a variety of markets, funding sources and instruments, and by use of long-term funding.
+The bank's most important source of finance is customer deposits.
+The bank mitigates its liquidity risk by diversifying funding across a variety of markets, funding sources and instruments, and by use of long-term funding.
 Too high a concentration of maturities increases refinancing vulnerability.
 This risk is curbed through defined limits.
-The Bank is rated by Moody's and Fitch Ratings to assure funding at acceptable prices in the money and capital markets.
+The bank is rated by Moody's and Fitch Ratings to assure funding at acceptable prices in the money and capital markets.
+The bank established its own residential mortgage company in 2015, and was granted a licence by Finanstilsynet (Norway's FSA) in autumn 2015.
+The company is not operational, but will be a part of the bank's preparedness plan.
+SpareBank 1 Boligkreditt remains the bank's preferred instrument for home financing.

 SpareBank 1 SMN's liquidity position is satisfactory.
-The Bank's liquidity is measured regularly against the liquidity indicator for a reference portfolio defined by Finanstilsynet.
-The Bank's liquidity strategy specifies a maximum deviation against this portfolio.
-The Bank kept within this limit throughout 2014.
-In addition the Bank has established its own internal measures for coming Regulations in the liquidity area: the liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR).
+The bank's liquidity is measured regularly against the liquidity indicator for a reference portfolio defined by Finanstilsynet.
+The bank's liquidity strategy specifies a maximum deviation against this portfolio.
+The bank kept within this limit throughout 2015.